Are you about to travel to Spain? What can you bring in your luggage? Find out in this article.

 - 2 liters of still wine.

-You can also import 50 grams of perfume products and 0.25 liters of perfume, as well as some medication according to your needs, food for personal consumption and baby milk if you are accompanied by toddlers.
+You can also import 50 grams of perfume products and 0.25 liters of perfume, as well as some medication according to your needs (accompanied by a prescription), food for personal consumption and baby milk if you are accompanied by toddlers.

 Less than 17 years old travelers are not allowed to import duty-free tobacco products and alcoholic beverages.
 Moreover, border workers are allowed to carry only one tenth of the limit.